 Museums and Libraries

 Beyond the visual and performing arts, Hilton Head Island is also home to a collection of organizations designed to celebrate its natural history and coastal biodiversity.
 The renowned Coastal Discovery Museum at Honey Horn (a Smithsonian Affiliate) packs an incredible range of exhibits into its 2,000-square-foot interior space, along with 68 acres that allow for outdoor exploration.
 It's also the starting point for Gullah Heritage Trail Tours.
-The museum is dedicated to preservation and education, and is a celebration of all of the stunning and unique natural factors that make Hilton Head Island such a singular destination.
+The museum is dedicated to preservation and education, and is a celebration of all of the unique natural factors that make Hilton Head Island such a singular destination.
 While there, deepen your knowledge of Gullah culture with a historic sites tour.

-Visitors to the museum today can see over 300 years of history come to life, particularly when exploring the historical grounds and buildings on the property.
 Start at Discovery House, a structure built in 1859 and home to the museum’s permanent exhibits.
 After this orientation, take your choice of guided tours, which include birding, underwater exploration, dolphin spotting, or even kayaking through the natural marshland.
 Smithsonian Affiliate museums, such as this one, partner with the Smithsonian Institution, strengthening connections across cultural institutions and communities, with the goal of ultimately inspiring a deeper understanding of our world.

-And at the Heritage Library Foundation, a non-profit member library, visitors and locals can both benefit from the organization’s commitment to documenting Hilton Head Island’s history—from the island’s earliest discovery, to the development years of the 1950s and even today.
+And at the Heritage Library Foundation, a non-profit member library, visitors and locals can both benefit from the organization’s commitment to documenting Hilton Head Island’s history—from the island’s earliest discovery to the development years of the 1950s and even today.
 The library also offers services in ancestry research, helping residents to trace their roots and understand their own place in Hilton Head Island’s history—as well as its future.